bio-miga/MiGA-Docker/aws/using-miga-aws.md

 Next you need to attach or reattach the data storage volume.
 Under "Elastic Block Store" on the left of the screen, choose "Volumes" and find the storage volume you want to attach to your instance.
 Left click on the instance and choose "Attach Volume".
 In the box that opens, click in the field next to "Instance," select your running instance, and then click on the blue "Attach" button in the bottom of the box.
 Wait until the operation is complete (the spinning wheel will disappear).

-The rest of the procedure is the same as above: log into the instance from terminal, mount the storage volume, bind mount the two db directories, and start the server.
+The rest of the procedure is the same as above: log into the instance from a terminal, mount the storage volume, bind mount the two db directories, and start the server.

 You can then access your MiGA instance by both browser (MiGA-Web) and command line interfaces, and previous projects should be available.